neo-project/docs/docs/en-us/tooldev/neo_cli_structure.md

 Attribute Description:

- - Magic : Magic Number.
+ - Magic: Magic Number.
 Mainnet: 7630401 (0x00746E41) Testnet: 1953787457 (0x74746E41).
 When building a private chain network, the magic number can be changed to any integer, but the magic number used by all the nodes in the same network must be the same.
- - AddressVersion : The address version.
+ - AddressVersion: The address version.
 Fixed value 23
- - SecondsPerBlock : The block interval.
+ - SecondsPerBlock: The block interval.
 The consensus nodes in the same network must have the same value.
+ - StateRootEnableIndex: The start height of StateRoot.
+ - FreeGasChangeHeight: The height of the block in which 50 free GAS applied.
+ - MinimumNetworkFee: Minimum network fees for consensus nodes.
  - StandbyValidators: A list of public keys of the alternate consensus node.
- - SeedList : List of seed nodes.
+ - SeedList: List of seed nodes.
 The seed node is not a consensus node.
 New nodes in the network can ask the seed nodes for the IP addresses and port number of other nodes.
  - SystemFee: System Fee Definition.

 protocol.mainnet.json and protocol.testnet.json are two backup files that store the configuration for the mainnet and the testnet.